-5 Tips to Creating an Affordable Farmhouse Kitchen
+5 Tips for an Affordable Modern Farmhouse Kitchen

-I'm sharing my favorite tips to bring farmhouse charm to your kitchen!
+I'm sharing my favorite budget friendly tips to bring modern farmhouse charm to your kitchen with light and bright style with 5 tips that you can utilize right now!

 This post may contain affiliate links for your convenience.
 View my full advertising disclosure here.

 Welcome friends!
-Today I'd love to share some of the changes we've made to our kitchen to add farmhouse style and charm as well as my top 5 tips for getting the farmhouse look for less!
+Today I'd love to share some of the changes we've made to our kitchen to add farmhouse style and charm as well as my top 5 tips for getting a modern farmhouse look for less!

+My friend, you have come to the right place!
 I'm a cheapo, so the majority of my changes/updates have been incredibly budget-friendly and I can't wait to share these with you.
+If you're not afraid to paint and shop, you can create the home of your dreams, and the modern farmhouse kitchen you've been craving!
+Keep reading for all my tips.

 1. Paint the room a fresh color